-Arrays of real or complex numeric sample values
+Array, Vector, or list of real or complex numeric sample values for first signal

-container : Array, predefined Array for holding result
+container : Array or Vector, predefined container for holding result

-The Convolution(A, B) command computes the convolution of the Arrays A and B of length M and N respectively, storing the result in a Array C of length M+N−1 and having datatype float or complex, which is then returned.
+The Convolution(A, B) command computes the full convolution of the signals A and B of length M and N respectively, storing the result in a container C of length M+N−1 and having datatype float or complex, which is then returned.

 for each k from 1 to M+N−1, with Aj=0 for M<j and Bj=0 for N<j.